lcdunne/roc-face/README.md

     }
 )
 ```
 Using `verbose=True` in the `fit` method prints out the results of the fitting procedure when it ends, along with the parameter estimates.
-After calling `fit`, they can be obtained with `.results` and `.parameter_estimates`:
+After calling `fit`, they can also be accessed via `.results` and `.parameter_estimates`:
 ```python
 >>> uvsd.fit()
 >>> uvsd.results